popeindustries/buddy/docs/config.md

     NODE_ENV: 'development',
     DEBUG: 'app*'
   },
+  // Headres to pass to default static file server
+  headers: {
+    'x-foo': 'foo'
+  },
-  // Directory to use as web root when dynamically loading bundles with buddyImport()
+  // Directory to use as web root when dynamically loading bundles with import()
   webroot: 'a/project/directory',
   // A root url from which to serve source maps.
 Default behaviour is to load source maps from same directory as output files
   sourceroot: 'a/url/root'